namaewanam/namaewanam.github.io/docs/CSC14005/ml-lecture3-guide.md

+---
+title: Lecture 3 - Linear Models in Machine Learning
+date: 2025-10-18
-# Linear Models in Machine Learning - Beginner's Guide
+description: A Complete Beginner's Guide to Understanding Linear Models in Machine Learning
+---

 ## Table of Contents
 1. [Introduction](#introduction)